Port of Columbia Information

 Walla Walla Community College is located 30 miles southwest of Dayton in Walla Walla and houses a cutting edge enology and viticulture school, nursing school, and many other specific industry trainings and is home to a new water and environmental center.

-The Eastern Washington Workforce Development Council provides funding for programs in our region that train incumbent workers as well as prepare workers to meet industry skills needs.
+The Washington Workforce Association provides funding for programs in our region that train incumbent workers as well as prepare workers to meet industry skills needs.

 Columbia County wages tend to lag behind state averages in many industries.
 Visit the State of Washington Workforce Explorer website for more detailed information.